Stable Offline Value Function Learning with Bisimulation-based Representations: Background

 \paragraph{Bisimulation-based Representation Learning.} Recently, there has been lot of interest in $\pi$-bisimulation algorithms for better generalization \citep{ferns_bisim_2004, ferns_bisim_2011, ferns_bisim_2014, castro_scalable_2019, zang2023understanding}.
 These algorithms measure similarity between two state-action pairs based on immediate rewards received and the similarity of next state-action pairs visited by $\pi$.
-These algorithms first define a distance metric that captures this $\pi$-bisimilarity, and then use this metric to learn representations such that $\pi$-bisimular states have similar representations \citep{castro_mico_2022, castro_scalable_2019, zhang_learning_2021, castro_kernel_2023, chen_2022_bisim, kemertas2022approximatepolicyiterationbisimulation}. \cite{zhang_learning_2021, castro_scalable_2019} introduced a $\pi$-bisimulation learning algorithm but assume that the transition dynamics are either deterministic or Gaussian. \cite{gelada_deepmdp_2019} introduced a method closely related to bisimulation methods but required a reconstruction loss to work in practice. \cite{castro_mico_2022} introduced \textsc{mico} which allows for stochastic transition dynamics and no reconstruction loss, but was difficult to theoretically analyze.
-To overcome this difficulty, \cite{castro_kernel_2023} took a kernel perspective of $\pi$-bisimulation methods, which made their algorithm amenable to theoretical analysis.
-To the best of our knowledge, no works have studied the stability properties of $\pi$-bisimulation algorithms.
-In our work, we address this gap in the literature.
-We first extend \cite{castro_kernel_2023}'s kernel-based formulation from states to state-actions, and then show that this formulation stabilizes offline value function learning.
-The proofs for \textsc{krope}'s basic theoretical properties (Section~\ref{sec:krope_op}) follow those by \cite{castro_kernel_2023}.
+These algorithms first define a distance metric that captures this $\pi$-bisimilarity, and then use this metric to learn representations such that $\pi$-bisimular states have similar representations \citep{castro_mico_2022, castro_scalable_2019, zhang_learning_2021, castro_kernel_2023, chen_2022_bisim, kemertas2022approximatepolicyiterationbisimulation}. \citet{castro_scalable_2019} introduced a $\pi$-bisimulation learning algorithm but assumed that the transition dynamics are deterministic. \citet{zhang_learning_2021} introduced a bisimulation algorithm that allowed for Gaussian dynamics and demonstrated its effectiveness in discarding distracting features for control. \citet{castro_mico_2022, castro_kernel_2023} introduced bisimulation-based algorithms for control that allow for stochastic transition dynamics.
+To the best of our knowledge, there is still a gap in the literature as to whether the general class of these learned $\pi$-bisimulation-based representations stabilize offline value function learning.
+To address this gap, we introduce \textsc{krope}, an algorithm that leverages \citet{castro_kernel_2023}'s kernel perspective on similarity metrics.
+We first explicitly define a kernel that captures the relationship between state-action features in latent space in terms of the $\pi$-bisimulation relation.
+This definition allows us to immediately establish stability since we can now analyze the spectral properties of offline value function learning algorithms.
+The proofs for \textsc{krope}'s basic theoretical properties (Section~\ref{sec:krope_op}) follow those by \citet{castro_kernel_2023}.
 Our stability-related theoretical results (Sections \ref{sec:krope_fixed_rep} and \ref{sec:krope_bc}) and empirical analysis (Section~\ref{sec:emp}) are novel to this work.